SIRS Early Career Awards

 - Supporting letter from that applicant’s Director of Training or Department Chair AND proof of Student/Post-Doc status

 Abstract Reviews for Early Career Researchers from Underrepresented Countries

-In service of SIRS goal to increase representation in the the society for early career researchers and underrepresented countries, SIRS is now offering the opportunity to have your oral or poster abstract reviewed prior to the poster/oral abstract submission deadline for the 2022 Congress.
+In service of SIRS goal to increase representation in the society for early career researchers and underrepresented countries, SIRS offers the opportunity to have your oral or poster abstract reviewed prior to the poster/oral abstract submission deadline for the Congress.
 CLICK HERE to learn more!

 Congratulations to the SIRS 2022 Early Career Awardees!
 CLICK HERE to see the 2022 awardees.

 Looking for an example of a Supporting Letter?